orujahmadov/Language-Detection/README.md

 path/../preprocessed.csv is path to preprocessed file.

 path/../model_name.sav is path to save model to.
+NOTICE: for Neural networks, model extension should be .h5 and for other it should be .sav

-To make prediction using the generated models, run the following command:
+- To make prediction using the generated models, run the following command:

 python predictor.py   path/../model_name   path/../input_file.csv   path/../output_file.csv